-Notifications should be made to the regulatory authority (DET) through the NQA IT System.
-If this is not practicable, the notification can be made initially in whatever way is best in the circumstances.
-Physical attack: the direct or indirect application of force by a person to the body of, or to clothing or equipment worn by another person, where that application creates a risk to health and safety.
+Investigator: A person/staff member assigned or organisation engaged with the responsibility of investigating suspected breaches of the Code of Conduct by the Approved provider Physical attack: the direct or indirect application of force by a person to the body of, or to clothing or equipment worn by another person, where that application creates a risk to health and safety.
 Respect: Demonstrating regard for the rights of individuals, for different values and points of views.
-Serious Incidents: You must notify the DET within 24 hours of becoming aware of a serious incident (Section 174(2)(a) and Regulation 176(2)(a)